Taylor-Hunkler-web23/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+ A token is used so a client can provide proof that it is authenticated with a server.
+The server issues a token if a a client gives it correct credentials on login.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Steps to keep your data secure in your web app include having a login so only certain people with a token can have access to the application.
+Also, having private routes so only certain pages can be viewed if a user is logged in.

 - [ ] Describe how web servers work.

+A server works by storing code for different websites and then "serving" it to users upon request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD stands for Create, Read, Update, and Delete.
+Create is done through Post requests.
+Read is done through Get requests.
+Update is done through Put requests.
+Delete is done though Delete requests.

 ## Project Set Up